-In order to drive the development of future's high-performance computer systems, whether for software or hardware development, it is necessary to have a holistic view.
+In order to drive the development of the future's high-performance computer systems, whether for software or hardware development, it is necessary to have a holistic view.
 This view combines how algorithms specified in a high-level language can utilize given computational structures and how computational resources should be designed and managed to achieve the high demands on computational performance and energy utilization as required by the future digital society.
+This programme focuses on hardware-software co-design aspects to develop domain-specific architectures considering current emerging applications such as artificial intelligence and deep learning.

-- offers a deep understanding of different topics in the areas of computer architecture, computer graphics and real-time systems, which are required to master the design of future computer systems that achieve exceptional computational performance (using general purpose and accelerator processing elements) and energy efficiency for demanding emerging applications;
+- Offers a deep understanding of different topics in the areas of computer architecture, reconfigurable computing, computer graphics, and real-time systems, which are required to master the design of future computer systems that achieve exceptional computational performance (using general purpose and accelerator processing elements) and energy efficiency for demanding emerging applications;

-The Programme includes courses on advanced computer architecture as well as techniques to help deliver high performance from parallel programs.
-In addition, the programme offers the possibility for students to specialize in the areas of computer architectures and sustainable computing, computer graphics, or real-time systems.
+The master's programme includes courses on advanced computer architecture, techniques to help deliver high performance from parallel programs, as well as aspects and techniques in the field of energy efficiency and sustainability.
+In addition, the programme offers the possibility for students to specialize in the areas of computer architectures and reconfigurable computing, computer graphics, or real-time systems.
+In all courses the material covers cutting-edge technology and emerging workloads such as applications of artificial intelligence and machine learning in different fields.
 In addition, the students may also choose a track on Entrepreneurship.
 As part of their training, the students are offered a course covering generic skills such as technical writing and presentation, research methodology, and ethics.

 In addition to the compulsory and specialization courses, which offer the necessary depth, the students are free to choose elective courses, giving them a breadth into related areas such as computational science and machine learning.